 It is essential to calculate these two metrics to know how your client's account is performing.

-This way, you will also know strategies that you need to implement to improve the engagement rate and engagement on reach.
+This way, you will also gain insights that you'll need to implement to improve the engagement rate and engagement on reach.

 Top performing posts on Instagram